krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ## 7.4.2 &nbsp; Efficiency of binary search trees

 Given a set of data, we consider using an array or a binary search tree for storage.
-Observing the Table 7-2 , the operations on a binary search tree all have logarithmic time complexity, which is stable and efficient.
+Observing Table 7-2, the operations on a binary search tree all have logarithmic time complexity, which is stable and efficient.
 Only in scenarios of high-frequency addition and low-frequency search and removal, arrays are more efficient than binary search trees.

 <p align="center"> Table 7-2 &nbsp; Efficiency comparison between arrays and search trees </p>